paritytech/up-to-date-action/README.md

 ### REQUIRE_AUTO_MERGE

-If **only** Pull Request that have the [`auto-merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) feature enabled should be update.
+If **only** Pull Request that have the [`auto-merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) feature enabled should be updated.

 It defaults to `true`.